 Roger earned a football scholarship to Clemson University where he played quarterback and defensive back for the Tigers and graduated in 1968.
-After graduation from Clemson, Roger began a 30 year successful teaching and coaching career that included Travelers Rest, Mauldin, Dorman, Lexington, Wade Hampton and Eastside High Schools.
-Personal awards include Region Coaching Staff of the Year in 1986, Greenville County Coach of the Year in 1987, North/South All-Star Football Game Asst.
-Coach in 2003, and the prestigious Phil Clark Lifetime Achievement Award from the Greer Touchdown Club in 2007.
+After graduation from Clemson, Roger began a 30 year successful teaching and coaching career.
+He taught at Travelers Rest, Mauldin, Dorman, Lexington, Wade Hampton and Eastside High Schools.
+Personal awards include Region Coaching Staff of the Year in 1986, and Greenville County Coach of the Year in 1987.
+He was a North/South All-Star Football Game Assistant Coach in 2003.
+He received the prestigious Phil Clark Lifetime Achievement Award from the Greer Touchdown Club in 2007.

 To quote Roger, "to me the most important award was my entire senior year.
 In 4 sports we won 49 out of 53 events and lost only 4 for the year which was a great accomplishment and team effort for the entire year."

 Roger Hayes is remembered at Travelers Rest High School as being part of our great athletic tradition as a student athlete, coach and teacher.